 As I went to sleep the night before, it was raining consistently and at 3.30am I am woken up by the unwelcoming sound of insistent raindrops against the tent.

-To be honest, after three days of no showers, dirty, wet clothes, using bushes as bathrooms and thousands of steep stairs, I am slightly relieved that this is our last day on the trail.
+To be honest, after three days of no showers, dirty, wet clothes, using bushes as bathrooms and thousands of steep stairs, I am slightly relieved that this is our last day on the Inca Trail.

 After a quick breakfast we rushed to the check point only to…. stand in line for an hour.
 When the gates opened, people were practically standing on each others necks to be first.
 José had urged us to be careful as people tend to be less focused during this stretch of the trail.
 It had only been a week since a 26-year-old woman had fell into the ravine and died.

 We had two hours of flat terrain hiking in front of us before we’d reach the notorious Sun Gate.
-Now, if you think that the rest of the trail was a breeze because it was mostly flat, let me correct you.
+Now, if you think that the rest of the Inca Trail was a breeze because it was mostly flat, let me correct you.

 After 45 km, three days and countless of steep, never-ending steps, your muscles feel torturously sore and knees are mucho aching – and then throw in “The Gringo Killer”; a set of narrow stone stairs so vertically inclined that ascending them was almost like climbing a wall.

 When my turn came, I could hear people hollering in triumph whenever reaching the top.
 Appropriately terrified, I (the gringo) clinged onto the wet steps with arms and legs for dear life, while being outpaced by my fellow and highly aggressive trekkers.

 At the top and only seconds away from the Sun Gate, I was more than ready to catch my first glimpse of the lost city, Machu Picchu.
 I had heard people describing this first sight as a mythical or even spiritual experience.
 I hoped that it would be as meaningful for me.